SSilence/sum/README.md

 Version 0.1-SNAPSHOT

 SUM is a simple instant messenger for local networks.
 No server infrastructure is needed.
-User find each other by registering in a single file which will be stored at a shared network folder.
+User find each other by registering in a file which will be stored at a shared network folder.